arestrom/git_example/CreatePackageNotes.md

-How to create a new package project
+How to create a new package
 ================
 Are Strom
 2017-07-04